Macxim/macxim.github.com/_posts/en/2015-02-26-introduction-to-cssnext.md

 ### `import`

 What if you could import inline local files and modules (node_modules or web_modules) to output a bundled CSS file?
 Yes, [I'm looking at you Sass users](https://github.com/sass/sass/issues/193), ahem.
 Well, with **cssnext**, you can.
-To be able to do this, you need to set your packages' path correctly in your configuration file.

 ### `compress`